anutron/behavior/Docs/Behavior.md

 ### Notes

-By default, Behavior passes the following methods to filters in addition to the methods defined in the [Behavior.API][]
+By default, Behavior passes the following methods to filters in addition to the methods defined in the [BehaviorAPI][]

 * addEvent - the addEvent on the behavior instance method provided by the [Events][] class.
 * removeEvent - the removeEvent on the behavior instance method provided by the [Events][] class.